Upendrakishore Ray Chowdhury

-Upendrakishore Ray Chowdhury (12 May 1863 – 20 December 1915) was a Bengali writer, painter and entrepreneur.
+Upendrakishore Ray Chowdhury (Note: /bn/.) (/bn/; 12 May 1863 – 20 December 1915) was a Bengali writer, painter and entrepreneur.
 He was the son-in-law of reformer Dwarkanath Ganguly.

 Family history

 According to the history of the Ray family, one of their ancestors, Shri Ramsunder Deb, was a native of Chakdah village in Nadia district of present-day West Bengal, India.
-In search of fortune he migrated to Sherpur in East Bengal.
+In search of fortune, he migrated to Sherpur in East Bengal.
 There he met Raja Gunichandra, the zamindar of Jashodal, at the zamindar house of Sherpur.
 King Gunichandra was immediately impressed by Ramsunder's beautiful appearance and sharp intellect and took Ramsunder with him to his zamindari estate.
 He made Ramsunder his son-in-law and granted him some property in Jashodal, Kishorganj.
-From then on Ramsunder started living in Jashodal.
+From then on, Ramsunder started living in Jashodal.
 His descendants migrated from there and settled down in the village of Masua in the Katiadi upazila of the Kishoreganj district.